akselarzuman/go-jaeger/README.md

 Port <b>16686</b> is the Jaegers' UI and <b>5000</b> is a sample API.

 Once you redirect to `localhost:5000/publish`, you can see your record on Jaeger UI.

+## Using Kubernetes
+* `make start-minikube`
+* `make list-namespaces` and check if monitoring namespace is created.
+If not, run `make create-namespace` to create monitoring namespace.